-\\\\\\\\\ # PSQL tool settings # This will enable PSQL tool in pgAdmin when running in server mode. # PSQL is always enabled in Desktop mode, however in server mode it is # disabled by default because users can run arbitrary commands on the # server through it.
-ENABLE\PSQL = False # ENABLE\BINARY\PATH\BROWSING setting is used to enable the browse button # while selecting binary path for the database server in server mode. # In Desktop mode it is always enabled and setting is of no use.
-ENABLE\BINARY\PATH\BROWSING = False # In server mode, the SHARED\STORAGE setting is used to enable shared storage. # Specify the name, path, and restricted\access values that should be shared # between users.
-When restricted\access is set to True, non-admin users cannot # upload/add, delete, or rename files/folders in shared storage, only admins # can do that.
-Users must provide the absolute path to the folder, and the name # can be anything they see on the user interface. # [{ 'name': 'Shared 1', 'path': '/shared\folder', 'restricted\access': True/False}] SHARED\STORAGE = [] # AUTO\DISCOVER\SERVERS setting is used to enable the pgAdmin to discover the # database server automatically on the local machine. # When it is set to False, pqAdmin will not discover servers installed on # the local machine.
-AUTO\DISCOVER\SERVERS = True # SERVER HEARTBEAT TIMEOUT is used to send the server heartbeat to server # from the client.
-This will resolve the orphan database issue once # browser tab is closed. \\\\\\\\ SERVER\HEARTBEAT\TIMEOUT = 30 # In seconds # ENABLE\SERVER\PASS\EXEC\CMD is used to enable/disable Password exec command # field in server properties.
-This is used to specify a shell command to be # executed to retrieve a password to be used for server authentication. # This setting is applicable only for server mode.
-ENABLE\SERVER\PASS\EXEC\CMD = False pgAdmin may be deployed as a desktop application by configuring the application to run in desktop mode and then utilising the desktop runtime to host the program on a supported Windows, Mac OS X or Linux installation.
+This will enable PSQL tool in pgAdmin when running in server mode.
+PSQL is always enabled in Desktop mode, however in server mode it is disabled by default because users can run arbitrary commands on the server through it.
+ENABLE_PSQL = False ENABLE_BINARY_PATH_BROWSING setting is used to enable the browse button while selecting binary path for the database server in server mode.
+In Desktop mode it is always enabled and setting is of no use.
+ENABLE_BINARY_PATH_BROWSING = False In server mode, the SHARED_STORAGE setting is used to enable shared storage.
+Specify the name, path, and restricted_access values that should be shared between users.
+When restricted_access is set to True, non-admin users cannot upload/add, delete, or rename files/folders in shared storage, only admins can do that.
+Users must provide the absolute path to the folder, and the name can be anything they see on the user interface. [{ 'name': 'Shared 1', 'path': '/shared_folder', 'restricted_access': True/False}]

+SHARED_STORAGE = []

+AUTO_DISCOVER_SERVERS setting is used to enable the pgAdmin to discover the

+database server automatically on the local machine.

+When it is set to False, pgAdmin will not discover servers installed on

+the local machine.

+AUTO DISCOVER SERVERS = True

+'''

+''' SERVER_HEARTBEAT_TIMEOUT is used to send the server heartbeat to server from the client.
+This will resolve the orphan database issue once browser tab is closed.
+SERVER_HEARTBEAT_TIMEOUT = 30 # In seconds ENABLE_SERVER_PASS_EXEC_CMD is used to enable/disable Password exec command field in server properties.
+This is used to specify a shell command to be executed to retrieve a password to be used for server authentication.
+This setting is applicable only for server mode.
+ENABLE_SERVER_PASS_EXEC_CMD = False Patch the default config with custom config and other manipulations from pgadmin.evaluate_config import evaluate_and_patch_config locals().update(evaluate_and_patch_config(locals())) '''